Air Bubble Curtains

-The operating principle of a curtain of bubbles consists of creating a wall more or less dense, a flexible bubble barrier that rises continuously from the bottom of the water to the surface.
+The operating principle of a curtain of bubbles consists of creating a more or less dense wall, a flexible bubble barrier that rises continuously from the bottom of the water to the surface.

 This wall of air bubbles is created using a suitably adapted compressor and capable of operating continuously according to the estimated air volume.
-These bubble curtains serve as a buffer zone to reduce the impact of shock waves, sound waves and frequencies of these shock events dispersing in water from a source (e.g. seabed pile driving).
+These bubble curtains serve as a buffer zone to reduce the impact of frequent shock- and soundwaves dispersing in the water from a specific source (e.g. seabed pile driving).
 The injected air flow must be sufficient to form a very dense and efficient bubble curtain.
 Depending on the project, we regularly suggest the installation of double or triple bubble curtains to maximise the number of bubbles present.
 In the case of a double or triple curtain, the lines of Bubble Tubing® diffusers are installed parallel to one another at a distance unique to each project.
 The reasoning is that each layer of bubble tubing contributes to the reduction of the total impact, so by incorporating several layers it is possible to increase protection in the aquatic environment.

 Independent studies are underway to determine the specific capacity of Bubble Tubing®.
 The market for noise attenuation and environmental protection by two-phase barriers is indeed evolving.